This post was last Updated on September 17, 2020

 How to get to Grottamiranda

 Coming from outside of Europe you will most likely have to connect in Rome to a domestic flight.
-Because of the variety in low cost airlines in Europe, many visitors decide to fly to Puglia instead of driving.
+Because of the variety of low-cost airlines in Europe, many visitors decide to fly to Puglia instead of driving.

 has several daily connections between Rome and Brindisi.
 It’s an economical option but keep in mind that you will be underway between 7 and 11 hours.